 Photo : Pat Josse / Wikimedia Commons

 The Mangrove Forest Trail in Sirinat National Park offers a unique opportunity to explore a vital coastal ecosystem.
-This well-maintained boardwalk winds through dense mangrove forests, allowing visitors to observe the intricate root systems and diverse wildlife up close.
+This well-maintained boardwalk winds through dense mangrove forests, allowing visitors to observe the intricate root systems and diverse wildlife up close. it is one of the best places to visit in phuket.
 The trail is particularly interesting during low tide when the mudflats are exposed, revealing various crustaceans and mudskippers.
 Birdwatchers will appreciate the chance to spot kingfishers, herons, and other coastal birds.
 Informational signs along the path provide insights into the ecological importance of mangroves and their role in protecting coastlines.

 4. Phuket International Airport Viewpoint